justin-roche/serenade-mode/README.md

 Serenade mode is a minor mode allowing voice control of Emacs through integration of [Serenade](http://www.serenade.ai), a tool for voice based structural code editing.
 Serenade-mode features:

 - Voice-command mapping using Elisp
-- Configurable speech maps for global, major, an minor modes
+- Configurable speech maps for global, major, and minor modes
 - Helm and Helm-M-x integration to aid in discoverability of commands
 - Basic Yasnippet integration
 - Evil integration